EchoShoot/VPS_Tools/README.md

 # Tools

-One of the easiest way to install SSR or WG on your VPS.
+One of the easiest way to install SSR(ShadowsocksR) or WG(WireGuard) on your VPS.

 SSR Client
 ------